AaltoImagingLanguage/kivisaari2019/README.md

 *zero_shot/stability_selection.py* - This script is for selecting voxels with highest correlation across trials

-*stimuli/stimulus_list.pdf* - List of stimuli used in the experiment.
+*stimuli/stimulus_list.xlsx* - List of stimuli used in the experiment and translations thereof.

+*stimuli/clues_block**.txt* - All clue triplets in the experiment.

+*behavioral/behavioral_data.xslx* - Behavioral accuracies in the Guessing game task by target item and block.